St. Joseph’s/Candler hospitals putting plans in place to distribute COVID-19 vaccine

 SAVANNAH, Ga.
-(WSAV)- St. Joseph’s/Candler hospitals say they’re preparing for the arrival of a COVID-19 vaccine.
+(WSAV) – St. Joseph’s/Candler hospitals are preparing for the arrival of a COVID-19 vaccine.
 Executives say they’re taking cues from the state and say a vaccine could be ready as soon as November.

-“We’ve always got ahead of the curve,” said Paul Hinchey, CEO of St. Joseph’s/Candler hospitals.
+“We’ve always got ahead of the curve,” said Paul Hinchey, CEO of St. Joseph’s/Candler.

 Hinchey says daily meetings have been dedicated to discussions about logistics.

-“That is a big, big deal,” said Hinchey, “and what that is you have to register with the state, you have to be interviewed by the state,” he added.
-“You have to make sure you have enough freezers for the doses.”
+“That is a big, big deal,” said Hinchey, “and what that is you have to register with the state, you have to be interviewed by the state.”

+“You have to make sure you have enough freezers for the doses,” he added.

-Hinchey says freezers are a major component to the preparation process.
+Hinchey says freezers are a major component of the preparation process.
 He says temperatures inside the freezer will be adjusted depending on what vaccine they get.

 “We’ve applied for 4,200 caregivers and 3,900 first responders, so we’ve asked for 10,000 doses,” he said.